We hope you’ll find the following answers helpful.

 Last year my pension statement showed a DC savings account in the future, but this year it doesn’t.
 Why is this?

 Last year the assumptions we made meant that we estimated your salary would go over the pensionable earnings cap in the future.
-At that point, you would start saving into a DC Core account and build up DC savings.
+Once it did, you would start saving into a DC Core account and build up DC savings.

 The reasons why this might have changed could be: